AjayrajSingh/topaz/app/chat/README.md

 Follow the instructions for setting up a fresh Fuchsia checkout.
 Once you have the `jiri` tool installed and have imported the default manifest and updated return to these instructions.

-It is recommended you set up the [Fuchsia environment helpers][fuchsia-env] in `scripts/env.sh`:

-    source scripts/env.sh

 ## Workflow

 There are Makefile tasks setup to help simplify common development tasks.
 Use `make help` to see what they are.